 - Are the frozen burgers being defrosted and thawed before being placed on the grill?

-- What is the interior temperature and the amount of heat generated by your grill?
+- What is your grill’s interior temperature and the amount of heat generated?

 5-10 minutes on the other side when flipped at medium heat.
 This results in a medium-rare burger.
 The optimal time to flip is when the first side achieves the desired color and degree of doneness.